tuffy/emuman/README.md

 If no directory is specified, the current working directory is used.
 If no machines are specified, `emuman` tries to verify as many machines as it finds in the root of the output directory.
-The report will be sent to standard output for easy filtering, but will *not* be generated in any particular order.
+The report will be sent to standard output for easy filtering and sorted by game name.

 Machines will be reported as OK only if their directories contain all the correct ROMs with the correct names and nothing else.